dmmartin888/dmmartin888.github.io/docs/bombus.md

 * **Bumblebees produce honey, but not as much as honeybees.**

 * **Bumblebees don’t have the iconic beehives like honeybees do.
-They prefer to live in underground hives.**
+They prefer to live in underground nests.**

 * **Often, a worker bumblebee will specialize in collecting pollen and nectar from one or two species of flowers.**